zeckdude/react-basic-ecommerce-app/README.md

-Ecommerce Shopping Site
-A number of L2W customers want to start building e-commerce training material.
-We thought it might help to have one they can practice with!
-Our goal is to build a basic e-commerce site that allows users to search for products and add products to a shopping cart.
+## React Basic E-Commerce App

+This file is the starting point for the React Basic E-Commerce App.
+This project is a simple e-commerce app that displays a list of products and allows users to add them to a shopping cart.
+It also includes a filtering feature that allows users to filter products by search term.

-We’re going to use the following endpoint to fetch our data:
+Use the following endpoint to fetch the products data:
 “https://random-data-api.com/api/commerce/random_commerce?size=10”

+### Stuck?

+Check out the [`main`](https://github.com/zeckdude/react-basic-ecommerce-app/tree/main) branch for a solution.